SidhantBansal18/receipt-processor-challenge/README.md

 # Receipt Processor

 Build a web service that fulfils the documented API.
-The API is described below after the instructions to run the application.
-A formal definition is also provided in the [api.yml](./api.yml) file
+A formal definition of the APIs is provided in the [api.yml](./api.yml) file.
+The API is also described [below](#summary-of-api-specification) after the instructions to run the application

 ## Instructions to run the application